Congratulations! So you are the Team Facilitator. This is one of the most important roles in a Self Directed Volunteer Team.

 So what exactly is your role as Team Facilitator?
-We definite it as follows:

-So how do you do this job effectively.
+So how do you do this job effectively?
 This article will show you ways to be successful by examining ways to be horrible.

 As the team’s ‘leader’ it is tempting to believe that you are responsible for dictating to the team it’s future actions and timeline for delivery.
 This couldn’t be further from the truth.
 Fortunately for you this responsibility needs not be shouldered by you alone.
 Instead, the goal is to have the team work together collaboratively and use input from all members in determining the future direction.

-6. Be responsible for all dialogue
+6. Be responsible for all dialogue.

+Stephen Covey, the best-selling author of The 7 Habits of Highly Effective People wrote, “Most people do not listen with the intent to understand; they listen with the intent to reply.”
 As the Team Facilitator the members of your team will be looking to you to be the best listener.
-They will want to use you as a sounding board, an objective opinion-giver or even just someone to whom to vent.
-Yes, you are the team’s spokesperson but take care to periodically stop and ask yourself how much you are listening compared to how much you are talking.
+They will want to use you as a sounding board, an objective opinion-giver, or even just someone to whom to vent.
+Yes, you may be the team’s spokesperson, but take care to periodically stop and ask yourself how much you are listening compared to how much you are talking.

 So, here we have cleverly disguised six characteristics of an effective Team Facilitator.
 The Team Facilitator role is both important and rewarding, and we want to do everything possible to ensure that you are successful.

 If you have questions or want to know more, please don’t hesitate to contact us.

 SDV Network has researched and developed a structured framework for engaging and implementing Self Directed Volunteer Teams (SDV Teams).
 Let us help you get your teams going!